jomael/psvlib/php4Delphi/readme.txt

 In "Package..." window click "Compile" button to compile the package and then click "Install" button to register php4Delphi Library components on the component palette.

+6. Delphi 2007:

+Uninstall previous installed version of php4Delphi Library from Delphi 2007 IDE.
+Remove previously compiled php4Delphi packages from your hard disk.

+Select PHP version you are going to use. php4Delphi supports PHP 4.x and PHP 5.x, but not at the same time.
+You have to compile php4Delphi for selected target version of PHP.

+Open PHP.INC file.
+If you are using PHP5:
+a) Comment (remove) PHP4 directive  {$DEFINE PHP4}
+b) Uncomment (remove dot) directive {$DEFINE PHP5}
+c) Save PHP.INC file

+If you are using PHP4:
+a) Comment (remove) PHP5 directive {$DEFINE PHP5}
+b) Uncomment (remove dot) directive {$DEFINE PHP4}
+c) If you are using PHP version 4.2.x...4.3.0 add {$DEFINE PHP430} and remove {$DEFINE PHP433}
+   If you are using PHP version 4.3.3...4.3.x add {$DEFINE PHP433} and remove {$DEFINE PHP430}
+d) Save PHP.INC file

+Use "File\Open..." menu item of Delphi IDE to open php4Delphi runtime package php4DelphiR2007.dpk.
+In "Package..." window click "Compile" button to compile packages php4DelphiR2007.dpk.
+Put compiled BPL file into directory that is accessible through the search PATH (i.e. DOS "PATH" environment variable; for example, in the Windows\System directory).

+After compiling php4Delphi run-time package you must install design-time package into the IDE.

+Use "File\Open..." menu item to open design-time package php4DelphiD2007.dpk In "Package..." window click "Compile" button to compile the package and then click "Install" button to register php4Delphi Library components on the component palette.

 Since this is a freeware you are strongly encouraged to look at the source code and improve on the components if you want to.